MoritzBaldauf/Bachelor_Thesis_Code/README.md

 -> What is your opinion/is there something I should consider

 3. Correct for growth trend in Revenue:
-In the current version of the Grabger Causation Test, only a small number of (around 13 states with SMA30) states have a significant effect on Revenue caused by temperature (lag is set to 12).
-From my information, the underlying cause is a growing revenue trend across the majority of states caused by an increase in customers in our data set.
+In the current version of the Granger Test, only a small number of (around 13 with SMA30) states show a significant effect of temperature on revenue (lag is set to 12).
+From my information, this is caused by an underlying growth in revenue across the majority of states caused by an increase in customers in our data set.

 -> Thesis: We need to correct the Revenue for the growth trend to get an accurate Granger Causation.